nuxt/nuxt/examples/v3/fetch/README.md

 </script>
 ```

-The navigation to the same page will not trigger an HTTP request before 30 sec.
+The navigation to the same page will not call `fetch` if last `fetch` call was before 30 sec ago.

 ![fetch-keep-alive-nuxt3](https://user-images.githubusercontent.com/904724/54164405-c6881d80-445c-11e9-94e0-366406270874.gif)